 Denise LeBlanc, Director of Learning Experiences, The Discovery Museums, Acton, MA

 Elizabeth Leahey, Assistant Director of Learning Experiences, The Discovery Museums, Acton, MA

 Lindsay Mehrmanesh, Biology Teaching Lab Supervisor, Brandeis University

 Now more than ever, connecting the public with the talented, dedicated and diverse men and women who do science and engineering is vitally important to promote appreciation and understanding of science and technology.
-Gain ideas for fostering one-on-one interactions between science/engineering professionals and the visitor/school programs at your own institution to inspire a public full of curious, confident and enthusiastic science learners.
-Hear about The Discovery Museums’ Science & Engineering Communication Fellowship program, part of the national Portal to the Public network, which was designed to help research scientists learn how to communicate their research effectively to the public and create activities to engage learners with their research.
-In this seminar, you will engage in sample professional development activities used by museum staff with fellowship participants, and learn about some of the unique and successful programs developed by the Fellows across a range of disciplines – from neuroscience to condensed matter physics.
+Educators gained ideas for fostering one-on-one interactions between science/engineering professionals and the visitor/school programs at their own institutions, with the goal of inspiring a public full of curious, confident and enthusiastic science learners.
+Participants were introduced to The Discovery Museums’ Science & Engineering Communication Fellowship program, part of the national Portal to the Public network, which was designed to help research scientists learn how to communicate their research effectively to the public and create activities to engage learners with their research.
+During this seminar, educators engaged in sample professional development activities used by museum staff with fellowship participants, and learned about some of the unique and successful programs developed by the Fellows across a range of disciplines – from neuroscience to condensed matter physics.

-Our morning presenter, Dr. Lindsay Mehrmanesh, will share the activity she developed as a participant in The Discovery Museums’ program, and illustrate how you might bring the work of research scientists into your institutions.
-A molecular biologist, Dr. Mehrmanesh will use models and an engaging “super-taster” activity to showcase her research with DNA.
+Our morning presenter, Dr. Lindsay Mehrmanesh, shared the activity she developed as a participant in The Discovery Museums’ program, and illustrated how educators might bring the work of research scientists into their institutions.
+A molecular biologist, Dr. Mehrmanesh used models and an engaging “super-taster” activity to showcase her research with DNA.